Skip to content

 • Act to keep the person safe if possible

-If urgent police presence is needed to keep someone safe, call 999
+If urgent police or other emergency services presence is needed to keep someone safe, call 999

 If the person needs urgent medical assistance, call 999